kvanee/unifi-opnsense/README.md

 You should know that upgrading from earlier versions may be no small task.
 Ubiquiti sometimes makes substantial changes, especially between major versions.
 Carefully consult [Ubiquiti's release notes](https://community.ui.com/releases) for upgrading considerations.
 Proceed with caution.

-Upgrading pfSense
+Upgrading OPNSense
 -----------------

-The pfSense updater will remove everything you install that didn't come through pfSense, including the packages installed by this script.
+The OPNSense updater will remove everything you install that didn't come through OPNSense, including the packages installed by this script.

-Before updating pfSense, save a backup of your UniFi controller configuration to another system.
+Before updating OPNSense, save a backup of your UniFi controller configuration to another system.

-After updating pfSense, you will need to run this script again to restore the dependencies and the software.
+After updating OPNSense, you will need to run this script again to restore the dependencies and the software.

 Usage